DeepGraphLearning/MATH60629A_2025A/project.md

 - Final group report, due: **April 26, 2024 by the end of the day EDT**.
 Upload the PDF of the final group report to ZoneCours/Remise de travaux by the head of the team (one upload per each team).
 - Final individual report, due: **April 26, 2024 by the end of the day EDT** .
 Upload the PDF of the final individual report to ZoneCours/Remise de travaux (*one upload per each team*).
 - Final code, due: **April 26, 2024, by the end of the day EDT**.
 Upload the zip file of the final project code to ZoneCours/Remise de travaux by the head of the team (*one upload per each team*).
-- Individual report: **April 26, 2024, by the end of the day EDT**.
-Upload the PDF of the individual report to ZoneCours/Remise de travaux (*one upload per each student*).

 ## Goals